signorpipo/wle-gamepad/README.md

 Left gamepad and right gamepad in game are handled differently to showcase different ways to use `gamepad.js`:
   - Left is managed by polling the status of the gamepad
   - Right is managed by registering to gamepad events

+You can find a live version of the `gamepad.js` [here](https://elia-ducceschi.itch.io/gamepad-wonderland-engine).

 ## How to import and use gamepad.js
 To import `gamepad.js` you have to: